The Power of First Impressions in Branding

-In a study conducted by Stanford, it was found that the majority of users make judgments about an organisation's credibility based on the design of their branding.
+In a study conducted by Stanford, it was found that the majority of users make judgments about an organisation's credibility based on the design of its branding.

 Therefore, you should ensure that you hire someone with specialised skills in design.

-For example, when designing a web page for your brand, it is vital that everything be aligned with the call to action.
+For example, when designing a web page for your brand, it is vital that everything is aligned with the call to action.

 There are other elements of design you also need to keep an eye out for.